You’re trying to determine whether Croatia is expensive. The answer is that it can be.

 The train network in Croatia is much slower than hopping on a bus.
 But if you’ve got the time, want a slice of the Croatian countryside, and like the idea of slow travel, then it’s a great way to get around.

-Prices for train travel in Croatia vary depending on the train type you book.
-There are three types: ICN trains, which run intercity services (the fastest option), the fast brzi trains, and the putnicki regular passenger trains.
+Train prices in Croatia vary depending on the type of train you book.
+There are three types: ICN trains, which run intercity services (the fastest option); fast brzi trains; and putnicki regular passenger trains.

 But generally, if you’re wondering if trains were cheap in Croatia, you’ll be happy to know that taking the train is affordable and won’t eat into your budget too much.